 - Orthopedic rehabilitation

 We offer customized inpatient and outpatient physical therapy services for people recovering from surgery, injury or other health conditions.
-Our team includes a physiatrist, who specializes in physical medicine and rehabilitation, and a number of certified therapists specializing in different areas.
+Our team includes a number of certified therapists specializing in physical medicine and rehabilitation.

 Physical therapy plans can include: